-Various options and parameters support the names of encodings, e.g. the filenamehandling option of TET set option(), the forceencoding option of TET open document(), and the input format parameter of TET convert to unicode().
+Various options and parameters support the names of encodings, e.g. the filename-handling option of TET\set\option(), the forceencoding option of TET\open\document(), and the inputformat parameter of TET\convert\to\unicode().
 The following keywords can be supplied as encoding names:

-- ► The keyword auto specifies the most natural encoding for certain environments: - ► On Windows: the current system code page - ► On Unix and macOS: iso8859-1 - ► On i5/iSeries: the current job's encoding (IBMCCSIDooooooooooo) - ► On zSeries: ebcdic - ▶ winansi (=cp1252) - ► iso8859-1 iso8859-10, iso8859-13 iso8859-14 - ► cp1250 cp1258 - ► macroman, macroman euro (replaces currency with Euro), macroman apple, (replaces currency with Euro and includes additional mathematical/greek symbols) - ► adobesymbol designates the Adobe Symbol encoding - ► U+XXXX (256 characters starting at the specified value) - ► ebcdic (=code page 1047), ebcdic\37 (=code page 037) - ► CJK encodings cp932, cp936, cp949, cp950 - ► on the following systems all encodings available on the host system can be used:

-- ► Windows: cpXXXX - ► Linux: all codesets known to the iconv facility - ► i5/iSeries: any Coded Character Set Identifier without the CCSID prefix - ► zSeries: any Coded Character Set Identifier (CCSID) - ► custom encodings can be defined as resources and referenced by their resource name
+- ► The keyword auto specifies the most natural encoding for certain environments: - ► On Windows: the current system code page - ► On Unix, Windows and macOS: iso8859-1 - ► On IBM System i: the current job's encoding (IBMCCSIDoooooooooo) - ► On IBM Z: ebcdic - ▶ winansi (=cp1252) - ► ebcdic (=code page 1047), ebcdic\37 (=code page 037) - ► on the following systems all encodings available on the host system can be used: - ► Windows: cpXXXX - ► Linux: all codesets known to the iconv facility - ► IBM System i: any Coded Character Set Identifier without the CCSID prefix - ► IBM Z: any Coded Character Set Identifier (CCSID) - custom encodings can be defined as resources and referenced by their resource name